 Enterprise authentication demands more than fast cryptography.
 It requires high availability, global distribution, compliance controls, and seamless integration with existing infrastructure.
-This guide covers architectural patterns for deploying H33 at enterprise scale.
+This guide covers architectural patterns for deploying H33 at enterprise scale, with considerations for AI data security and privacy compliance.

 Enterprise Performance Targets